laravel/docs/authentication.md

 <a name="authenticating-users"></a>
 ## Authenticating Users

-To authenticate users, you will need to obtain an implementation of the `Illuminate\Contracts\Auth\Authenticator` [contract](/docs/master/contracts).
+To authenticate users, you will need to obtain an implementation of the `Illuminate\Contracts\Auth\Guard` [contract](/docs/master/contracts).
 This contract provides methods for validating user credentials and managing authenticated user sessions.

 Of course, you can use Laravel's automatic [dependency injection](/docs/master/container) to obtain an implementation of the contract.
-Once we have the `Authenticator` instance, we can use the `attempt` method to log users into the application:
+Once we have the `Guard` instance, we can use the `attempt` method to log users into the application:

 	<?php namespace App\Http\Controllers;

 	use Illuminate\Routing\Controller;
-	use Illuminate\Contracts\Auth\Authenticator;
+	use Illuminate\Contracts\Auth\Guard;

 	class AuthController extends Controller {